ErrorTzy/writings/notes/Metaphysics/HirschOntologyByStipulation.md

 > Can't we again do the stipulation maneuver once again on the concept of inference, i.e. the meaning of $\vDash$?
 Though if we do that, the two party arguably would disagree on the concept of truth, since truth is closely connected to $\vDash$.
 Though not necessarily.
 They can agree on the meaning of $M \vDash S$ but disagree on what it means to say $S_{1} \vDash S_{2}$

-The stipulation maneuver fails for mathematics in general because mathematics has applications in contingencies in the world; But ontology does not have such applications.
+The stipulation maneuver fails for mathematics in general because *mathematics has applications in contingencies in the world*; But ontology does not have such applications.

+> This is implausible!
+What do you mean mathematics has applications in contingencies in the world?